 - Indian Rupee (INR) rises as risk sentiment improves

-- US Dollar (USD) falls despite strong data
+- US Dollar (USD) falls as markets reprice Fed expectations

 The US Dollar is falling across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies trades -0.45% at the time of writing at 96.7 adding to mild gains from the previous session.
-The US dollar is on track to gain 0.7% across the week after losing 0.4% in the previous week.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades -0.36% at the time of writing at 104.05 after losses yesterday.
+The USD is expected to fall 0.5% across the week.